Accessibility Advisory Committee

 - Respond to staff requests for input on new projects to identify and address accessibility considerations – On-going

 - Act as a resource and provide advice and recommendations to City Council and staff on the implementation of the Accessibility Framework and short-term action plan

 - Work with staff on a draft Mid-to-Long Term Accessibility Action Plan by Q1 2022

 - Review proposed tool for balancing competing rights and interests and provide comments and recommendations to Council after review

 - Review and update current guidelines for writing an Accessibility Impact Statement (AIS) so the document can function as an Accessibility Lens

-The Committee will be comprised of up to nine (9) voting members of the public appointed by Council for a one-year term.
+The Committee is comprised of up to nine (9) voting members of the public appointed by Council for a one-year term.

 - Up to two (2) of these members may have served on the City’s Accessibility Working Group established in 2015.

-- Membership to the committee will be limited to people with lived experience or accessibility challenges and may also include individuals representing a broad range of under-served and equity seeking groups such as, but not limited to: Indigenous Peoples, faith-based groups, LGBTQ, newcomers, new Canadians, persons living in poverty, people of diverse ethnic or cultural origin, seniors, women and youth.
+- Membership to the Committee is limited to people with lived experience or accessibility challenges and may also include individuals representing a broad range of under-served and equity seeking groups such as, but not limited to: Indigenous Peoples, faith-based groups, LGBTQ, newcomers, new Canadians, persons living in poverty, people of diverse ethnic or cultural origin, seniors, women and youth.